abuecher/evtol/README.md

 External to the aircraft
 - Charger - Limited resource.
 Have a Mutex or somesuch.
 - Clock.
 Do I have an actual ticking clock or do I have some centralized event queue set current time to the next event trigger time (track the time based on that).
-  - Seems pretty obvious once modelikng the table data as a struct-per-model that I will just simulate clock with events, No need to build a ticking clock.
+  - Seems pretty obvious once modeling the table data as a struct-per-model that I will just simulate clock with events, No need to build a ticking clock.

 # Deliverables